7 Ways to Finding Investors for Your Startup Business

 Check your email list, look at your phone contacts, you will be surprised to see contacts such as a current employee or a partner or previous co-workers.
 You can always reconnect with them and introduce your business idea or ask for a referral.

-Common investors receive a lot of offers from startup owners daily, and that’s why they will favor companies introduced to them by a familiar source.
+Common investors receive a lot of offers from startup owners daily, and that’s why they will favor companies introduced to them through a familiar source.
 Like the old saying “you never know until you ask.”

 4. Small Business Administration

-Another great way to finding investors for your startup business is through SBA.
+Another great way of finding investors for your startup business is through SBA.
 More and more programs for stimulating the economy are being developed by the Small Business Administration or SBA, a U.S. government agency providing support to small businesses, and can be considered as a good source of funding.
 They primarily offer small business loans and grants.